Chia-Network/chia-docs/docs/plotting/plotting-basics.md

 :::note

 The [Beginner's Guide to Farming](/farming-guide) will walk you through the steps required to install Chia and create your first plot.
-You are recommended to follow it prior to getting into the concepts introduced in this section.
+You are recommended to follow it prior to getting into the concepts introduced in this section, reviewing our [plotting basics](https://www.chia.net/2021/02/22/plotting-basics/) helps guide users from a high level perspective.

 :::